Clustering

 or-mark:rel

-gathers the cases when there is no relation betweenN1
+contains the cases where there is no relation betweenX

 is added.